 In 2018, Google introduced hybrid cloud support.
 It has dramatically increased its focus on hybrid and multi-cloud workloads using Anthos, allowing users to manage workloads on GCP and Google Kubernetes Engine.

 Also, you can choose to build a custom hybrid solution to suit your specific business needs.
-Ready-made hybrid solutions that are offered by cloud providers are designed to cover a variety of business cases.
-But if you are sure that you won’t utilize all the tools and services to the full, you can develop your own solution that will be more cost-effective and specifically tailored to your case.
+Ready-made hybrid solutions that cloud providers offer are designed to cover a variety of business cases.
+But if you are sure that you won’t utilize all the tools and services to the fullest, you can develop a solution that will be more cost-effective and tailored to your case.

 Adopt hybrid cloud step by step

-If you want to succeed with hybrid cloud, don’t migrate all of your apps at once, make it in phases.
-Hybrid cloud allows for it.
+If you want to succeed with this approach, don’t migrate all of your apps at once.
+It’s always easier to test the new system on small-scale projects and then scale it on the company-wide level.
 Start with one or two apps as pilot projects to understand all the challenges and costs behind them.
+See whether it lives up to your expectations.
+Mark all the critical moments.
 It is a good strategy to begin with migrating non-critical apps and services.

 - Leave sensitive data on-premises;